sumitpratap/week4/README.md

 ## Data Source

-The functions will be using data from the US National Highway Traffic Safety Administration's [Fatality Analysis Reporting System](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars),which is a nationwide census providing the American public yearly data regarding fatal injuries suffered in motor vehicle traffic crashes.
+The functions will be using data from the US National Highway Traffic Safety Administration's [Fatality Analysis Reporting System](https://www.nhtsa.gov/research-data/fatality-analysis-reporting-system-fars),which is a nationwide census providing the American public yearly data regarding fatal injuries suffered.